FofanovLab/genome-qc/README.rst

 .. code::

-    snakemake --force commands.sh
+    snakemake --force commands

-This will create a new file, ``scripts/commands.sh``, with the commands needed to complete the pipeline.
+This will create a new file, ``commands.sh``, with the commands needed to complete the pipeline.